human16/my_little_malloc/README.md

 make debug:     Will run the program with `DEBUG=1`, this allows us to shove extra monitoring into mymalloc.c and monitor more components of the program while it runs.
                 In mymalloc.c, we can add if statements that will only run `if (DEBUG)`, that's how we insert tests.
                 Test comments should follow the format `"| *Function*: ________"`

+make debug-test: Will run `tests.c` with the debug-enabled `mymalloc.c`

+make debug-memgrind: Will run `memgrind.c` with the debug-enabled `mymalloc.c`

 ## METADATA: